pjsegcab/GAN_human_tissue/README.md

 # GAN_human_tissue
-Implementation of Generative Adversarial Networks (GANs) for the generation of images of human tissues.
+Implementation of Generative Adversarial Networks (GANs) for the generation of images of human tissue.

 ## model.py
 defines the architecture of the generator, the discriminator and both of them stacked.